prepUsoft/vehicle-auction-kata-TDD/README.md

 - The **green** step consist of writing the minimum amount of code in the tested unit to make the test pass.
 - The **blue** step consists of cleaning your code (generally at the end, in our case it's the last step after all the tests are done).

+I recommend using this syntax for your tests : MethodName_ShouldDoSomething.
+Since you will be testing more than one method, your tests will be easier to read.

 ## Phase 1 (Simple auction)

 1. A vehicle auction should always have a vehicle, a starting price (decimal) and a reserve price (decimal).
 You want to be able to get those info from the vehicle auction.